holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.1.2 Duty of Processing

-You must promptly process messages and requests from your fellow Circle Members, as follows:
+You have a duty to promptly process messages and requests from your fellow Circle Members, as follows:

 - **(a)	Requests for Processing:** Other Circle Members may ask you to process any Accountability or Project on a Role you fill in the Circle.
 If you have no Next-Actions tracked for it, you must identify and capture a Next-Action if there are any reasonable ones you could take.
 If there aren’t, you must instead share what you’re waiting on.
 That must be either a Next-Action or Project tracked by another Role, or a specific event or condition that must happen before you can take further Next-Actions.
 - **(b)	Requests for Projects & Next-Actions:** Other Circle Members may ask you to take on a specific Next-Action or Project in one of your Roles in the Circle.
 If you deem it a reasonable Next-Action or Project to take on, you must accept it and track it.
 If not, then you must either explain your reasoning, or capture and communicate a different Next-Action or Project that you believe will meet the requester’s objective.